Purvanshsingh/Google-Summer-of-Code-2021/README.md

 | [#20](https://github.com/HTTP-APIs/creditrisk-poc/issues/20) |Update Readme & Add more docs|

 ## :paperclip: Learning and Acknowledgement
-It was an amzing journey filled with lots of learning at each and every stage,I have learned a lot of things from structuring the repository to the deployment, It was mind-blowing experience working as student developer in Google Summer of Code, It was my dream which came true.<br/>
+It was an adventurous journey filled with lots of learning at each and every stage,I have learned a lot of things from structuring the repository to the deployment, It was mind-blowing experience working as student developer in Google Summer of Code, It was my dream which came true.<br/>
-I am greatful to all my mentros for continously guiding me and clearing my each every doubt, I have gained alot of knowledge and experince, which reflects in my coding style, writing clean and understandable code.</br>
+I am greatful to all my mentros for their continous guidance and clearing my each every doubt, I have gained alot of knowledge and experience, which reflects in my coding style, writing clean and understandable code.</br>
-Thankyou for sharing such an amzing experince and knowledge.
+Thankyou for sharing such an valuable experince and knowledge.

 - [**Lorenzo Moriondo**](https://github.com/Mec-iS)
 - [**Phillipos Papadopoulas**](https://github.com/open-risk)